Law Offices of Osas Iyamu, LLC.

 Changes to the DACA Program by the Department of Homeland Security.

 While the Department of Homeland Security still considers the DACA program’s rescission, On August 21st, 2020, USCIS issued policy guidance on its changes.
 This new policy guidance is coming just a few weeks after President Trump announced that he would be signing a new bill that will provide permanent legal status with a path to citizenship for DACA dreamers.
-This recent action of the USCIS is undoubtedly contradictory to the speech given by President Trump as it does not directly propose any real benefits for DACA recipients.
+This recent action by USCIS is undoubtedly contradictory to the speech given by President Trump.
+It does not directly propose any real benefits for DACA recipients.
 Moreso this validates recent concerns from the majority regarding the trustworthiness of his administration.

 The agency has made the following changes to the DACA program:

-1. Existing DACA recipients can continue to seek renewal of their DACA and employment authorization but will only receive one-year extensions instead of the previously granted two-year extension.
+1. Existing DACA recipients can continue to seek renewal of their DACA and employment authorization.
+However, they will only receive one-year extensions instead of the previous two-year extensions.
 However, renewal fees remain the same, $495.

-2. USCIS will not accept new initial DACA requests and Employment Authorization applications from persons who have never received DACA in the past.
+2. USCIS will not accept new initial DACA requests.
+It will also reject Employment Authorization applications from individuals who have never received DACA in the past.

 3. The agency will commence acceptance of advance parole application for DACA recipients who can show extraordinary circumstances warranting travel outside the U.S.